sicarul/redshiftTools/cran-comments.md

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.

 ---

 * Examples are all set as {dontrun} because they require a connection to an actual Amazon Redshift database and S3 buckets to work, otherwise they'd fail every time you run a check.

+* Updating to fix an issue with excessive parallelization.